dipteshkanojia/academic-kickstart/content/publication/sindhujan-etal-2025-prompt/index.md

 ---
 title: "Prompt-based Explainable Quality Estimation for English-Malayalam"
 date: 2025-06-01T00:00:00
-authors: ["Archchana Sindhujan", "Diptesh Kanojia", "Constantin Orasan"]
+authors: ["Archchana Sindhujan", "Diptesh Kanojia", "Constantin Orăsan"]
 publication_types: ["1"]
 abstract: "The aim of this project was to curate data for the English-Malayalam language pair for the tasks of Quality Estimation (QE) and Automatic Post-Editing (APE) of Machine Translation.
 Whilst the primary aim of the project was to create a dataset for a low-resource language pair, we plan to use this dataset to investigate different zero-shot and few-shot prompting strategies including chain-of-thought, towards a unified explainable QE-APE framework."
 featured: false